Jolanda Devalle

 1015 Lausanne

-Jolanda Devalle is an architect and PhD candidate part of the Theory and Project of Domestic Space Laboratory led by Professor Pier Vittorio Aureli.
-Devalle holds and M.Arch from the Yale School of Architecture and a B.Arch from the University of Cambridge.
+Jolanda Devalle is an architect and PhD candidate in architectural history and theory at EPFL, in the Theory and Project of Domestic Space Laboratory led by Professor Pier Vittorio Aureli.
+Devalle holds an M.Arch from the Yale School of Architecture and a B.Arch from the University of Cambridge.
 Prior to her doctoral studies, she practiced architecture for several years at Selldorf Architects in New York.
-Her writings on architecture have appeared in publications including Log, The New York Review of Architecture (NYRA), Paprika! and Burning Farm.
-Devalle is an editor of the Burning Farm: A Journal on Architecture and Domestic Space, and has coedited the forthcoming book Order and Disorder: Selected Essays and Interviews by Manfredo Tafuri 19641994 (Birkhäuser, Spring 2026).
+Her writing on architecture have appeared in publications including Log, The New York Review of Architecture (NYRA), Paprika! and Burning Farm.
+Devalle is a founding co-editor of Burning Farm: A Journal on Architecture and Domestic Space, and has co-edited the anthology Order and Disorder: Selected Essays and Interviews by Manfredo Tafuri 1964–1994 (Birkhäuser, 2026).

 Education